OfficeDev/Project-docs-pr/project/api/DraftProjectResourceCollection.md

 #### <a name="Add_[ProjectResourceCreationInformation]_ProjectResourceCreationInformation.md__parameters_"></a>Add([ProjectResourceCreationInformation](ProjectResourceCreationInformation.md) parameters)

-Adds a new [ProjectResource](ProjectResource.md) that is specified by the [ProjectResourceCreationInformation](ProjectResourceCreationInformation.md) object to the collection.
+Adds the [DraftProjectResource](DraftProjectResource.md) that is specified by the [ProjectResourceCreationInformation](ProjectResourceCreationInformation.md) object to the collection.

 ##### Syntax